How can I edit the properties of a running process?

 How do I access process settings?

-Open the running process you want to edit (usually from the Tracker view).
+Open the running process you want to edit (you’ll find it in the Tracker view).

-Click the Settings button (gear icon ⚙️) in the top-right corner of the process view.
+Click the Settings button (gear icon ⚙️) in the top-right corner.

 What properties can I edit in a running process?

-From the process settings panel (mainly the Summary tab), you can usually change:
+Once you’re in the settings panel (it opens on the Summary tab), here’s what you can change:

-Process Name: Click the name at the top to rename this specific process run.
+Process Name: Click the name at the top and type a new one.
+Simple.

-Process Owner: Change who is responsible for the overall process.
+Process Owner: Need someone else to take over?
 Click the edit icon next to the owner’s name.

-Process Deadline: Change the overall due date for the entire process.
+Process Deadline: Adjust the overall due date when timelines shift.

-Process Notes: Add general notes about this specific run of the process.
+Process Notes: Add notes about this specific run.
+Great for context that doesn’t fit anywhere else.

 Running process names can be changed after launch by clicking directly on the process name at the top of the process view and typing a new name then pressing Enter to save.